med7at69/IEC104-MultipleMasters2SingleSlave/README.md

 Program arguments

+There are two formats for the program arguments, one to provide parameters to run program normally (not as Windows service) and the other one is for manipulation of service operation.
+It is not possible to mix the two formats together.

 -h or --help				display help message.
  -i or --ini				specify init file name.
  -t or --ntp_update_every_sec		NTP update interval (seconds).
 Default = 900 sec.